glitchpilot/BSC-TN/README.md

 Threed is a socialfi dApp built on the Binance Smart Chain (BNB Chain) that allows users to create and join communities using token-gated NFTs.
 Users can also create, buy, sell, and rent NFTs within these communities.

+Experience the new social at https://threed.cc
+Follow us on X at https://twitter.com/threedapp

 ## Table of Contents

 - [Getting Started](#getting-started)